Men in Black: International: Cast

+Ariana Grande, Elon Musk, and Donald Glover make uncredited cameos as themselves via archival footage as extraterrestrials discovered by MIB.

 Production

 Development and casting

 In February 2018, it was reported that Chris Hemsworth would star in the film, set to be directed by F. Gary Gray.
 The following month, Tessa Thompson joined the cast.
 In May 2018, it was reported that Liam Neeson was in talks to star as the head of the agency's UK branch.
 The film was written by Art Marcum and Matt Holloway and produced by Laurie MacDonald and Walter Parkes.
 In June 2018, Kumail Nanjiani, Rafe Spall and Les Twins (Laurent and Larry Bourgeois) were added to the cast.
 Danny Elfman, who scored the first three Men in Black films, returned to compose the score with Chris Bacon.
 Steven Spielberg executive-produced, as he did for the first three MIB entries, along with Barry Sonnenfeld, who directed all the previous films.

 Filming

 The Aragonese Castle in Ischia was one of the filming locations.